johncarney/electric-blue-sky/README.md

 ### Possible future requirements

+- Support languages other than English.
-- Custom user feeds for an arbitrary set of topics
+- Custom user feeds for an arbitrary set of topics.
 - The ability to exclude topics from custom feeds.
 - Historical statistics.
 - A web interface for viewing statistics.